-The <OK> key must always be pressed after you have entered your secret PIN code.
+The <OK> key must always be pressed after you have entered your secret PIN code (Unless performing a "Quick Arm or Disarm" operation).
 You have 10 seconds to press the <OK> key after you have completed entering the code.

 If PIN codes are used to unlock doors, pressing the <OK> key again will perform the Door unlock operation on the Door associated with the Terminal.